Erdogan says Istanbul talks can pave way for Ukraine-Russia leaders' meeting | Law-Order

 - Turkey

-Progress in talks between Russian and Ukrainian negotiators starting in Istanbul on Tuesday would pave the way for a meeting of the countries' two leaders, Turkish President Tayyip Erdogan told the delegations ahead of the talks.
+Russian and Ukrainian negotiators began talks in Istanbul on Tuesday, and Turkish President Tayyip Erdogan told them that progress would pave the way for a meeting of the countries' two leaders since the time had come for concrete results.

-In a televised speech to the negotiators in Istanbul, Erdogan said the time has come for talks to yield concrete results and called for an immediate ceasefire, saying that "stopping this tragedy" was up to both sides.
+In a televised speech to the negotiators ahead of their first discussions in more than two weeks, Erdogan called for an immediate ceasefire in the war that began last month when Russia invaded Ukraine.
+"It is up to the sides to stop this tragedy.
+Achieving a ceasefire and peace as soon as possible is to the benefit of everyone.
+We think we have now entered a period where concrete results are needed from talks," he said.

+"The negotiating process, which you have been carrying out under the orders of your leaders, has raised hopes for peace."
+The Ukrainian embassy in Ankara said the delegation heads had begun talks and discussions would follow between the full delegations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)